ssardina-agts/elevator-sarl-mw/README.md

 * Skill implements the capacity action `sendCar(action : SendCarAction)` and the connection action `act_connectToSimulator()`

 Internally, the skill extends the _abstract_ skill Java class **ClientElevatorSimulator** which acts a middle layer between the elevator simulator and the SARL framework.
+Such class does the low-level _translation of JSON_ to objects and _call-backs_ and has a **NetworkConnection**  handler to the network connection.

 * It actually connects and maintains the network connection to the simulator via an object of class **NetworkConnection**.
 * It continuously receives JSON messages from simulator server, decodes them, and calls corresponding abstract methods.
 This methods are implemented in a fully instantiated skill, for example by emitting a corresponding SARL event (like **Skill_SingleSimulatorInteraction** concrete skill does).